tomstowell99/school_District_Analysis/README.md

           reading test. you are 90% likely to pass both math and reading if attending a charter school versus only 54% if attending a district school

           ![](https://github.com/tomstowell99/school_District_Analysis/blob/main/Resources/revised%20by%20charter%20type.png)

+     ## Summary
+        summary of the signifcant changes based on the fact that we changed the 9th grade Thomas High School math and reading grades to Nan.
+        This had the impact of excluding their test results from the districts measurements.

+        * The district's average math score dropped from 79% to 78.9%
+        * The district's math pass rate dropped from 75% to 74.8%.
+        * The districts reading pass rate dropped to 85.7% from 86% and finally
+        * the distirct's overall passing percent dropped from 65% to 64.9%.